- Recipe TypeEntree

 - Pour out all but about 1 tablespoon’s worth of drippings from the pan.
 Heat the pan again and add in the onions.
 Cook the onions until they have become translucent, about 3-4 minutes.
 Then, add the garlic and cook for a minute.

-- Pour in the beer and apple cider vinegar and deglaze your pan using a wooden spoon.
+- Pour in the brown ale and apple cider vinegar and deglaze your pan using a wooden spoon.

 - Add the brown sugar, chopped bacon, crushed tomatoes, salt and pepper and stir well.